 Although this chapter is of the same length as all the other chapters, I feel that I have the most to gain from it (and to experiment with it).

 I enjoyed reading this book with all its examples.
-It is an easy read, it is well structured and contains lots of examples.
+It is good to read, it is well structured and contains lots of examples.
 The “clinic” examples provide case studies with different texts covering the same issue and provide insights how you can achieve stickiness.

 At the end of the book there’s a 5-page stickiness reference guide that summarises the chapters of the book.
 This together with the index helps you looking up advice from the book later in your day to day work.